 Dr. Alexander’s internship at the National Naval Medical Center in Bethesda, MD is one distinguishing factor that separates him from others.
 He was able to work directly with Dr. William Morgan who opened the Navy’s first chiropractic clinic and won the Chiropractor of the Year award in 2003.
 Not only did Dr. Alexander log over 440 hours of treatment with active duty service men and women but he also completed rotations with the following medical specialties:

 Dr. Alexander was also invited to provide care to the Naval Academy football team during the 2009-2010 season.

 Dr. Alexander became interested in chiropractic in high school when he noticed instant relief from injuries sustained from being on multiple sports teams.
 This interest grew over the course of his college career and after shadowing multiple chiropractors and seeing the immediate relief they received without drugs or surgery he made up his mind.
 Dr. Alexander respects traditional medicine and enjoys working closely with these providers, but believes non-invasive treatments should be the first option.
 For Dr. Alexander, patients need to be evaluated as a whole person instead of just a symptom.
 The integration of musculoskeletal, neurological and emotional systems cannot be ignored if the source of the problem is going to be addressed.

-Dr. Alexander married his wife Kristin, who also attended the University of Richmond, in 2007.
+Dr. Alexander married his wife Kristin, who also attended the University of Richmond.
 They live in Bexley with their two boys where they enjoy staying active through various outdoor activities, such as triathlons, soccer, ultimate frisbee, and hiking.